xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 ```

 Note that the input entered in the replace command is considered a regex string
-So if you are trying to replace an IPv4 address such as 1.2.3.4, remember to escape the '.' as otherwise it would match any char
+So for example, if you are trying to replace an IPv4 address (e.g. 1.2.3.4, remember to escape the '.' as otherwise it would match any character
 {: .notice--warning}

 ```